The Opportunities of Virtual Communication -

 Your contact person

-Communication strategies are evolving away from pure text constructs towards a storyboard that can be experienced holistically
+Communication strategies are evolving away from purely textual constructs towards storyboards that offer a holistic experience

 Andreas Schauerte